-In this Guideposts Classic, Nanette Fabray explains how God is still working on her.
+In this story from August 1963, singer, dancer and actress Nanette Fabray explains how God is still at work on her imperfections.

 Not too long ago I made the most astonishing discovery of my life–that God created us as incomplete persons in an imperfect world, and He had good reasons for doing just that.
 When I had my first real look at this Master Design recently, many things that have happened in my past became clear to me.